 HOW TO ADOPT

-All our adoptions are done though an application process.
-If you are unable to fill out an online application, paper applications can be downloaded or picked up at the shelter.
-Please note that online applications take longer for us to process and could delay your approval time.
+All of our adoptions are done through an online application process.
 Our adoption application is designed to help us match our dogs with the best fit for them as well as for your family.
 Before you begin the application please read the following guidelines required to adopt from Ross County Humane Society:

 Once your application is submitted, shelter staff will review your application.
 This review may include but is not limited to: